 Since May, I’ve opened a few amazing bottles of Dry Creek Valley Zinfandel and one outstanding Petit Verdot from Thumbprint.
 While each Zin has it’s own character, and I am particularly fond of zins, I am partial to those with rich dark plum flavors and a hint of clove and spice.
 When cooking with Zinfandel, I adore pairing it with plums, blackberries, spice, and sometimes even very dark chocolate with fruity acidic tones.

-The idea for a plum ketchup came when I was getting ready to grill some sausages.
+The idea for a homemade ketchup recipe came when I was getting ready to grill some sausages.
+I thought of how beautifully sausages would pair with spiced plum ketchup.
 We had wild boar, pheasant, and duck sausages from a local purveyor and each one paired beautifully with the ketchup- and don’t forget to pour a big glass of zin to accompany your meal.

 - 2.5 lbs of ripe juicy plums, quartered and pitted